 While there’s no guarantee when applying to college, understanding a school’s acceptance rate can help you gauge your chances of admission.

 - Indiana University: IU’s 80% acceptance rate reflects the school’s commitment to expanding access to higher education.
-However, admission to the school’s prestigious business and music programs is considerably more competitive.
+However, admission to the school’s prestigious Kelley School of Business (direct admit) and Jacobs School of Music is considerably more competitive, often requiring profiles in the top 10–15% of applicants.

 While both universities have moderately selective admissions processes, Purdue tends to be more competitive overall, particularly in engineering and STEM fields.
 No matter which school you choose, you will still need to build a strong application, complete with a strong GPA, diverse extracurriculars, and a compelling essay, to maximize your chances of acceptance.